 Personal Financial Statement(s)

-Three (3) Years Complete Business Tax Returns, if applicable
+Three (3) Years of Complete Business Tax Returns, if applicable

 - Copy of government-issued identification (i.e. driver’s license)

-- If a non-profit, copy of IRS tax-exempt letter
+- If a non-profit, a copy of the IRS tax-exempt letter

 - Certificate of Good Standing with the State of Michigan

 - Explanation of credit history hardships, if applicable

 - Copy of The Women’s Business Enterprise Certification, business license, incorporation documents, industry-related licenses/permits, and/or city licenses, if applicable